francineimorais/bh_assignment/README.md

 Justificar o valor encontrado para a performance do modelo que treinamos.
 Muito dessa performance está relacionada com a limitação da base de dados.

 ## Step 5.
 Reprodutibilidade
-Visando a reprodutibilidade do trabalho disponibilizamos os modelos treinados para este projeto.
-Eles estão disponívei no diretório [custom_models](https://github.com/francineimorais/bh_assignment/tree/main/custom_models).

-Também disponibilizamos o notebook contendo o código para treinamento e inferência.
+Focusing on the reproducibility of the work, we made available the trained models for this project.
+They are available in the folder [custom_models](https://github.com/francineimorais/bh_assignment/tree/main/custom_models).
+We also provide the notebook containing the code for training and inference.

 ## Step 6.
 Conclusões
-No trabalho apresentado realizamos o desenvolvimento de um modelo de detecção de objetos baseado em AI e image processing.
-O modelo foi treinado para detecção de child seat e smoke into vehicle.
-O modelo apresentou mAP = COLOCAR o VALOR.

-Para a realização do projeto as tarefas que exigiram mais tempo foram:
-* Revisão da literatura e avaliação de abordagens utilizando TensorFlow e YoLo
-* Gerar o dataset de imagens de smoke
-* Rotular as imagens
+In the presented work, we developed an object detection model based on AI and image processing.
+The model was trained for child seat and smoke in vehicle detection.
+The model achieved mAP = PUT VALUE HERE.

+The tasks that required the most time to complete the project were:
+* Literature review and evaluation of approaches using TensorFlow and YoLo
+* Generate the smoke image dataset
+* Label the images
-* Escrita da documentação
+* Documentation

-O código para o treinamento do modelo

 ## Future works
-* Avaliação de frameworks para geração de dados sintéticos, com o objetivo de gerar dados contendo smoke.
+* Evaluation of frameworks for generating synthetic data, with the objective of generating data containing smoke.
-* Utilizar para treinamento um maior número de imagens de child seat [disponíveis em](https://sviro.kl.dfki.de/).
+* Use a larger number of child seat images for training [disponíveis em](https://sviro.kl.dfki.de/).
-* Treinar modelos baseados em TensorFlow e comparar com os modelos baseados em YoLo.
+* Train TensorFlow-based models and compare with YoLo-based models.

 ## FAQs
 <details>